Grumblesaur/quickgen/README.txt

 the # character delimit blocks.
 Details for file-specific use of # are listed below.

+One of the arguments which quickgen.py will ask you to pass it is a seed for the random number generator.
+Any integer is an acceptable input for this.
+Leaving that input blank will merely use the system time to seed the random number generator.

+Entering the same seed at different times will allow you to go back to a word list you used previously, in case you didn't get to save it before, or if you're trying to keep your working directory uncluttered by extraneous text files.

+While quickgen.py will take any positive number as the target amount of words to generate, cleanup.py is not always so successful at cleaning large amounts of words.
+50 is the recommended amount since it seems to fairly consistently manage to clean at least the first 50 words in a given batch.

+This problem is one I am currently working on fixing, but as long as you don't generate and attempt to clean more than 50-60 words at a time, you probably won't have as much garbage output in your clean.txt file.

 #300 :: INSTRUCTIONS FOR quickgen.py
 ====================================